Leo-U/Level-Order-Traversal-Exercise/time-space-complexity.md

 Yes, it is.
 More specifically, it's the rate of growth of memory with respect to input size.

 Level-order traversal has linear space complexity as well as linear time complexity.
-The space complexity can also be expressed as O(n).
+The space complexity can be expressed as O(n) in the worst or average case, and O(1) in the best case.